Jason Maldonado-Page BA DipSW MA MSc (Individual, Couple and Family Therapy)

-I am a Systemic Psychotherapist working with individuals (adults), couples (of all types) and families (children and young people included) in Camberwell in South London (zone 2).
+I am a highly specialist systemic psychotherapist offering individual therapy, couples therapy (all relationships), family therapy and clinical supervision in Camberwell in South London (zone 2).
 I am located minutes from King's College Hospital and am easily accessible from Brixton, Herne Hill, Dulwich, Walworth and the Oval.
 I am well serviced by public transportation from Denmark Hill, Loughborough Junction and Brixton stations as well as the 35, 45 and 345 buses.

 Change is scary, but not changing can be even scarier.
 I know from first-hand experience that it can be daunting to see a stranger to discuss aspects of your life which you find difficult.
 It is important that any therapist that you choose is the right person for you and someone who will safely and competently guide you through an exploration of these challenges in a supportive way and in a comfortable environment.

-It is important that I am the right person for you and so I offer a reduced rate ‘getting to know you’ session where we can discuss your expectations for therapy and a plan which works best for you.
+It is important that I am the right person for you and so I offer an introductory ‘getting to know’ session at half my fee where we can discuss your expectations for therapy as well as a plan which works best for you with no obligation to commit to ongoing work.

 Training, qualifications & experience